danielsilva2017/app-monitor/README.md

 # app-monitor
 [![CircleCI](https://img.shields.io/badge/version-1.0.2-blue)]()

+## Post thesis

+* New version of sysquery contains the attribute dockerid
+* "Vista por processos" now uses the new version of the Api ( attribute index) to correctly choose the container (more testing will be needed)
+* Small bug corrections UI
+* Pod view still limited

 App-monitor is a web server that allows you to track what is happening  in your Kubernetes infrastructure.
 It wss written in Vue js and uses a modify version of NeoVis to handle the connection and visualization of the neo4j database.
 To use app-monitor you need to have also with the same environment: